 This qualification reflects the role of commercial cooks who have a supervisory or team leading role in the kitchen.
 They operate independently or with limited guidance from others and use discretion to solve non-routine problems.

 This qualification provides a pathway to work in organisations such as restaurants, hotels, clubs, pubs, cafes and coffee shops, or to run a small business in these sectors.

 CRICOS code: 092738G

 This course is delivered over 70 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility and in a fully-equipped training kitchen facility.
-This includes eight weeks holidays.
+This includes nine weeks holidays.

 |Weeks||Hours per week||Total hours|

 This program utilises a blended delivery mode which incorporates face to face delivery, workshops, individual assignments, team based assignments and/or simulated environment.
 Participants will attend scheduled training sessions delivered in the training facility and practical work will be conducted in a fully-equipped kitchen facilities.
 Students may also complete practical work requirements at workplaces which fulfil the AQF requirements specified in the individual units.